Haskili/TF_Segmentation/README.md

     </p>
 <br>

-While the current implementation remains limited given the initial use-case it was designed for, the current plan is to get more appropriate datasets to better demonstrate the project's utility.
+While the current implementation remains limited given the initial use-case it was designed for, the current plan is to get more appropriate datasets to better demonstrate the utility and go from there.
 <br></br>

 ## Requirements

-**Tensorflow (2.7.0-1)**
+**Libraries -- Tensorflow (2.7.0-1)**
 <br></br>
 Requires Tensorflow (2.7.0-1) or later, please see dependencies listed [here](https://archlinux.org/packages/community/x86_64/tensorflow/).
 <br></br>

 **Datasets & Formatting**
 <br></br>
-The current state of the project supports only two few different data formats, the first an formost of which is COCO JSON.
-From the COCO JSON format, it can then transform the data into the other format, example-based CSV dataset file that can then be easily read in as a Tensorflow `tf.data.Dataset` object.
+The current state of the project supports only two few different dataset formats, the first of which being COCO JSON.
+From the COCO JSON format, it then transforms the dataset into the other format, an example-based CSV dataset file.
+This CSV file is designed so that it can be easily read in as a Tensorflow `tf.data.Dataset` object by one the functions within `dataset_handler.py`.

-For a few ideas on where to start, check popular data repositories such as the [Roboflow Object Detection Datasets](https://public.roboflow.com/object-detection) and others like it.
-Robowflow, like many of the more prominent sites, even allows for choosing alternative dataset formats and dataset augmentation.
+For a few ideas on where to start looking for more of these dataset, check popular dataset repositories such as the [Roboflow Object Detection Datasets](https://public.roboflow.com/object-detection).
+Robowflow, like many of the more prominent sites, even allows users to download datasets in alternative formats and with occasional augmentation.
 <br></br>

 ## Dataset Loading & Generation